All Collections

 onSurveyQuestionView

-Executes a callback function when a Survey question is visible to end-user.
-Each questions in the survey omit a new question view event as seen.
+Executes a callback function when a Survey question is visible to the end user.
+Each question in the survey omits a new question view event.

 window.userGuidingLayer.push({